DeAnna Bennett: Bellator

 Bennett made her promotional debut against Liz Carmouche at Bellator 246 on September 12, 2020.
 She lost the bout via a rear-naked choke submission in the third round.

 Bennett was scheduled to face Alejandra Lara on July 31, 2021 at Bellator 263.
 The bout was rescheduled for unknown reasons to take place on August 20, 2021 at Bellator 265.
 On August 13, it was announced that the bout was moved once again, this time to Bellator 266.
 At the weigh-ins, Bennett missed weight for her bout.
 Bennett weighed in at 129.2 pounds, 3.2 pounds over the flyweight non-title fight limit.
 The bout proceeded at catchweight and Bennett was fined a percentage of her purse which went to Lara.
 Bennett won the bout in dominant fashion via unanimous decision.

 Bennett faced Justine Kish on February 19, 2022 at Bellator 274.
 She won the bout in dominant fashion via unanimous decision.

 Bennett rematched Justine Kish on August 12, 2022 at Bellator 284.
 At weigh ins, Kish came in at 128.4 lbs, 2.4 pounds over the weight limit, for the flyweight bout, resulting in her being a fined a percentage of her purse which went to Bennett and the bout proceeded at catchweight.
 Bennett won the bout again via unanimous decision.

-Bennett is scheduled to face Liz Carmouche for the Bellator Women's Flyweight World Championship on April 21, 2023 at Bellator 294.
+Bennett faced Liz Carmouche in a rematch for the Bellator Women's Flyweight World Championship on April 21, 2023 at Bellator 294.
+At the weigh-ins, Bennett weighed in at 126.2 pounds, 1.2 pounds over the title flyweight fight limit.
+The bout proceeded at catchweight with Bennett being fined 30% of her purse, which went to Carmouche.
+Carmouche also chose to keep the title on the line, meaning if she lost the fight, the title would have become vacant.
+She lost the fight by an arm-triangle choke submission in the fourth round.

+Professional grappling career

+Bennett was booked to compete against Marissa Pacelli at Fury Pro Grappling 7 on May 27, 2023.
+She lost the match by unanimous decision.